The Best Ways To “Teach” Your Toddler To Read!

 Play is a building block for skills that a child will acquire later on.

-When a child is playing they are learning new vocabulary.
+When a child is playing he is learning new vocabulary.

-A study conducted by Meredith Rowe in 2012 found that the size of a child’s vocabulary in kindergarten can predict their ability to learn to read (A Longitudinal Investigation of the Role of Quantity and Quality of Child-Directed Speech in Vocabulary Development.
-Child Development: 83(5), 1762-1774).
+A study conducted by Meredith Rowe in 2012 found that the size of a child’s vocabulary in kindergarten can predict his ability to learn to read.

 Rowe also found that it isn’t simply the amount of words used that matter, but also the types of words.